Die Casting – What Is It, Process, Types and Benefits

 Die casting is most suitable for small to medium-sized applications.
 There are practical limitations on the weight of die-cast parts, as larger castings will naturally require larger dies and related equipment.
 Process parameters, such as the clamping force and heat dissipation capacity, cannot exceed a certain limit.

 As the size of the casting increases, the cost of the process also increases at a greater rate, rendering the process unfeasible beyond the inflection point.
+In such cases, alternative methods like centrifugal casting may be more appropriate, as they are better suited for larger or cylindrical parts, where uniformity and precision are critical.

 To Sum It Up